-Although many have worked on rule based systems, a case based reasoning(CBR) approach is frequently used to build help desk systems.
-SMART(Acorn, 1992), CASCADE (Simoudis, 1992) and CARET (Shimazu, et al., 1994) are the examples of help desk systems which use a CBR approach.
+Although many have worked on rule-based systems, a CBR approach is frequently used to build help desk systems.
+SMART (Acorn, 1992), CASCADE (Simoudis, 1992), and CARET (Shimazu, et al., 1994) are examples of help desk systems that use a CBR approach.

-CBR builds expert systems using past cases to solve new problems (Sycara and Ashley, 1991).
-It is based on the cognitive assumptions that real expertise comes from the experience of the expert, and that episodic memory (Slade, 1991; Stottler, et al., 1989) is an appropriate way to model the expertise.
+CBR builds expert systems using past cases to solve new problems (Sycara & Ashley, 1991).
+It is based on the cognitive assumptions that real expertise comes from the experience of the expert and that episodic memory (Slade, 1991; Stottler et al., 1989) is an appropriate way to model the expertise.
 The approach of CBR is not to find appropriate rules in a knowledge base, but to find similar cases from the case base.
-CBR is appropriate when there is no formalized knowledge in the domain or where it is difficult for the expert to express their expertise in the rule format.
-In general, an expert is good at judging cases but not good at providing knowledge in the abstract (Manago and Kodratoff, 1987).
+CBR is appropriate when there is no formalized knowledge in the domain or where it is difficult for the experts to express their expertise in the rule format.
+In general, an expert is good at judging cases but not good at providing knowledge in the abstract (Manago & Kodratoff, 1987).

 The functional similarity between CBR and information retrieval methods is that both methods carry out their task by retrieving the relevant cases or documents.
-Both methods maintain a set of cases/documents and the new cases/documents are added into the database for the later use (Barletta, 1993b).
-While information retrieving studies concentrate on retrieval from large document data bases (Barletta, 1993b; Callan and Croft, 1993), CBR approaches try to represent the human problem solving knowledge in the case representation.
+Both methods maintain a set of cases/documents, and the new cases/documents are added into the database for later use (Barletta, 1993b).
+While information-retrieving studies concentrate on retrieval from large document databases (Barletta, 1993b; Callan & Croft, 1993), CBR approaches try to represent human problem-solving knowledge in the case representation.

-Many CBR researchers claim that the knowledge acquisition bottleneck is solved by maintaining a case base since the addition of new knowledge into the system can be performed by the simple addition of new cases.
+Many CBR researchers claim that the knowledge acquisition bottleneck is solved by maintaining a case base, since the addition of new knowledge into the system can be performed by the simple addition of new cases.
 However, a CBR system needs a good case retrieval mechanism and a good case base maintenance method.
-If a CBR system lacks these methods, it can not solve a problem because it may find consistent, irrelevant or outdated cases.
+If a CBR system lacks these methods, it cannot solve a problem because it may find inconsistent, irrelevant, or outdated cases.

-2.3.
 Knowledge Maintenance by MCRDR

-From a long experience of knowledge base maintenance (Compton et al., 1989), it was clear that experts never provide information on how they reach conclusions, rather, they justify that their conclusions are correct (Compton and Jansen, 1990; Compton et al., 1992).
-The basis of the MCRDR method is the maintenance and the retrieval of cases.
-It tries to use the historical way in which expert provides his expertise to justify system's judgments (Kang and Compton, 1992).
-The cases and associated justifications (rules) are added incrementally when a case is miss-classified in the retrieval process.
-This is similar to "failure-driven memory" which was introduced by Schank (Schank, 1982).
-Experts are very good at justifying their conclusions about a cases in terms of differences from other cases (Kolodner, 1985).
+From long experience of knowledge-based maintenance (Compton et al., 1989), it was clear that experts never provide information on how they reach conclusions; rather, they justify that their conclusions are correct (Compton & Jansen, 1990; Compton et al., 1992).
+The basis of the MCRDR method is the maintenance and retrieval of cases.
+It tries to use the historic way in which the expert provides his expertise to justify the system's judgments (Kang & Compton, 1992).
+The cases and associated justifications (rules) are added incrementally when a case is misclassified in the retrieval process.
+This is similar to "failure-driven memory," which was introduced by Schank (1982).
+Experts are very good at justifying their conclusions about a case in terms of differences from other cases (Kolodner, 1985).
 When a case is incorrectly retrieved by an MCRDR system, the maintenance process requires the expert to identify how the case differs from the present case.
-This has a similar motivation to work on personal construct psychology where identifying differences is a key strategy (Gaines and Shaw, 1990).
-The notion of on going refinement by differentiating cases seems a useful model of human episodic memory.
+This has a similar motivation to work on personal construct psychology, where identifying differences is a key strategy (Gaines & Shaw, 1990).
+The notion of ongoing refinement by differentiating cases seems a useful model of human episodic memory.

 The MCRDR method also treats knowledge represented in the rule format as an important component.
-By using case differences, it can construct rules which summarize the essence of corresponding cases.
+By using case differences, it can construct rules that summarize the essence of corresponding cases.
 When the MCRDR system tries to find an appropriate case from stored cases, the cases are retrieved using the information stored in the rule format.
-The case retrieval process of MCRDR can be seen as an inference process of a rule based system.
+The case retrieval process of MCRDR can be seen as an inference process of a rule-based system.